Is Porto Worth Visiting – 17 Reasons Why It Is!

 17. A Great Shoulder and Off-Season Destination

-Travelling during the shoulder or off-season to any destination will provide you with a far better experience- fewer crowds and a much more authentic experience.
+Is Porto worth a visit?
+It is when you travel during the shoulder or off-season!
+Just like any destination, it will provide you with a far better experience as fewer crowds mean a much more authentic experience.
 But travel to Porto during the off-season and you’ll have the entire city to yourself.

 What makes Porto worth going to is its weather.
 From March to May and October to November you can expect to experience temperatures of 17° to 21°C (62-70°F) or the winter months of December to February of 14-15°C (57-59°F).